Connect with UC Davis School of Law International Programs:

 Optional Practical Training (OPT)

 Our LL.M. students may qualify to obtain temporary employment authorization.
 For an F-1 student, this is known as Optional Practical Training (OPT).
 For a J-1 student, it is referred to as Academic Training (AT).
 Both provide eligible international students with employment experience to complement their academic programs in the United States.
 F-1 holders are eligible for 12 months of OPT while J-1 holders can engage in AT as long as the total amount of training does not exceed the time spent in the LL.M. program.
-Students may apply for these benefits no sooner than 90 days prior t the end of their program.
+Students interested in OPT may apply no sooner than 90 days prior to the end of their program.
 Detailed information regarding the application process will be distributed at our weekly meetings and workshops during the year.

 Cancellations, Withdrawals and Planned Educational Leave (PELP) Return of Title IV Funds and Refund Policies